SogaOk/cloud_projects/aws_three_tier_web_arch/README.md

 ## Internal Load Balancing & Autoscaling

 Our first step here is to create an AMI (Amazon Machine Image) of our app tier instance.
 This is basically an image of our instance that we can use to lauch new instances that will have exactly the same configuration as our running instance.
-To get this done, on my EC2 dashboard I select the app tier instanceand under the Actions drop-down options I select Image and templates and Create Image.
+To get this done, on my EC2 dashboard I select the app tier instance and under the Actions drop-down options I select Image and templates and Create Image.

 ![create AMI](./imgs/create_ami.JPG)